Glassy-winged sharpshooter

 Glassy-winged sharpshooter is currently known to infest plants in the following families*: Aceraceae, Agavaceae, Amaranthaceae, Anacardiaceae, Apocynaceae, Aquifoliaceae, Araceae, Araliaceae, Asclepiadaceae, Asteraceae, Begoniaceae, Berberidaceae, Betulaceae, Bignoniaceae, Buxaceae, Caesalpiniaceae, Caprifoliaceae, Caprifoliaceae, Casuarinaceae, Celastraceae, Chenopodiaceae, Clusiaceae, Combretaceae, Convolvulaceae, Cupressaceae, Cycadaceae, Eleagnaceae, Ericeae, Euphorbiaceae, Fabaceae, Ginkoceae, Graminaceae, Hamamelidaceae, Iridaceae, Juglandaceae, Lamiaceae, Lauraceae, Liliaceae, Logaiaceae, Lythraceae, Magnoliaceae, Malvaceae, Meliaceae, Moraceae, Myoporaceae, Myrtaceae, Nyctaginaceae, Nyssaceae, Oleaceae, Onagaaraceae, Phytolaccaceae, Pinaceae, Pittospaceae, Platanaceae, Poaceae, Podocarpaceae, Polypodaceae, Proteaceae, Rosaceae, Rubiaceae, Rutaceae, Salicaceae, Sapindaceae, Sapotaceae, Saxifragaceae, Theaceae, Ulmaceae and Vitaceae (CABI.org).

-*Glassy-winged sharpshooters are known to feed on many plant species on which they do not lay eggs.
+*Glassy-winged sharpshooter is known to feed on many plant species on which it does not lay eggs.

 As a xylem feeder, it is able to evade host plant defences and, as a result, it appears able to feed on most plant species.

-Due to the high volume of fluid intake it requires, glassy-winged sharpshooters can only survive on living host plants.
+Due to the high volume of fluid intake it requires, glassy-winged sharpshooter can only survive on living host plants.

 Life cycle